JCOMAIA/gate-repl/RAG_GATE.md

   *calibrated* direct baseline, the gate did **not** beat the model's native calibration on confabulation (see [FINQA.md](FINQA.md)).
 The false-complete reductions here (e.g. 58 → 0) are the **structural upper bound**, larger than what a well-calibrated reader would leave on the table.
+This is exactly why checklist question #4 exists.
 - **The win is real but scoped to the enumerable-required-set regime.** Where the requirement is not an enumerable set (open QA, summarization, free interpretation), `required − present` is undefined and this layer does not apply.
 See [SCENARIOS.md](SCENARIOS.md) for the measured boundaries.
+- **The guarantee is conditional on the `present` extraction.** The gate computes on the `present` set it is handed.
+If that extraction is wrong (the reader mis-reports what it sees), the gate faithfully computes on wrong input.
+It catches *fabrication* (absent item claimed present), not *misselection* (present item that is wrong).
 - **Retriever quality still matters for cost.** The gate lifts `bm25` to `brute`'s *accuracy*, but a better base retriever reaches completeness with less escalation (fewer re-retrieval rounds).
 The gate reduces the *penalty* for a weak retriever; it